cowpewter/mc-world-of-color/README.md

 >> Currently, only Forge.
 I want to fully expand this mod for Forge before I even consider Fabric

 > What Minecraft versions is this mod available for?
 >> Currently, 1.16.5.
-I want to wait and see if 1.18 becomes the new popular modding platform before I start porting it to other versions.
+I want to wait and see if 1.18 becomes the new popular modding platform after it comes out before I start porting it to other versions.